 Under the Medium Term Note Programme described in this Prospectus (the "Programme"), QNB Finance Ltd (the "Issuer"), subject to compliance with all relevant laws, regulations and directives, may from time to time issue Medium Term Notes (the "Notes") guaranteed (the "Guarantee") by Qatar National Bank (Q.P.S.C.) (the "Guarantor" or "QNB" and, together with its subsidiaries and associates, the "QNB Group").
 Notes to be issued under the Programme may comprise senior Notes (the "Senior Notes") and subordinated Notes (the "Subordinated Notes").
-The aggregate nominal amount of Notes outstanding will not at any time exceed U.S.\$17,500,000,000 (or the equivalent in other currencies).
+The aggregate nominal amount of Notes outstanding will not at any time exceed U.S.\$22,500,000,000 (or the equivalent in other currencies).

-This Prospectus has been approved by the United Kingdom ("UK") Financial Conduct Authority ("FCA"), as competent authority under Regulation (EU) 2017/1129 (the "Prospectus Regulation").
-The FCA only approves this Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
+This Prospectus has been approved by the United Kingdom (the "UK") Financial Conduct Authority (the "FCA"), as competent authority under Regulation (EU) 2017/1129 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 (the "EUWA") (the "UK Prospectus Regulation").
+The FCA only approves this Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the UK Prospectus Regulation.
 Such approval should not be considered as an endorsement of either the Issuer, the Guarantor or the quality of the Notes that are the subject of this Prospectus and investors should make their own assessment as to the suitability of investing in the Notes.

-Application has been made for such Notes (other than PR Exempt Instruments (as defined below)) to be admitted to the official list (the "Official List") of the FCA and to the London Stock Exchange plc (the "London Stock Exchange") for such Notes to be admitted to trading on the London Stock Exchange's Regulated Market (the "Market").
+Application has been made for such Notes (other than PR Exempt Instruments (as defined below)) to be admitted to the official list (the "Official List") of the FCA and to the London Stock Exchange plc (the "London Stock Exchange") for such Notes to be admitted to trading on the London Stock Exchange's Main Market (the "Market").
 References in this Prospectus to Notes (other than PR Exempt Instruments) being "listed" (and all related references) shall mean that such Notes have been admitted to the Official List and have been admitted to trading on the Market.
-The Market is a regulated market for the purposes of the Directive 2014/65/EU (as amended, "MiFID II") of the European Parliament and of the Council on markets in financial instruments (a "Regulated Market").
+The Market is a regulated market for the purposes of Article 2(1)(13A) of Regulation (EU) No 600/2014 as it forms part of domestic law by virtue of the EUWA (the "UK MiFIR").
 The relevant Final Terms in respect of the issue of any Notes (other than PR Exempt Instruments) will specify whether or not such Notes will be listed on the Official List and admitted to trading on the Market (or any other stock exchange).
 If any Notes (other than PR Exempt Instruments) are to be admitted to trading on any other stock exchange, such admission will be in addition (rather than as an alternative) to their admission to trading on the Market.
-In the case of PR Exempt Instruments, the relevant Notes will not be listed and/or admitted to trading on the Market or any other Regulated Market, and the relevant pricing supplement document (the "Pricing Supplement") will state whether or not the relevant Notes will be listed and/or admitted to trading on an unregulated market.
+In the case of PR Exempt Instruments, the relevant Notes will not be listed and/or admitted to trading on the Market, and the relevant pricing supplement document (the "Pricing Supplement") will state whether or not the relevant Notes will be listed and/or admitted to trading on an unregulated market.
 Accordingly, in the case of PR Exempt Instruments, each reference in this Prospectus to the relevant Final Terms shall be read and construed as a reference to the relevant Pricing Supplement, unless the context requires otherwise.